CengizhanYurdakul/3DTalkingFace/README.md

 ### **Since I am working on face detection in another project, I cannot share it at the moment, but you can easily implement your own face detection network and make the system usable with only 5 landmark outputs.
 In the `main.py` file, detection initialization and inference parts are specified as #TODO on lines 62 and 121.**

 # Usage
 Target and camera angles can be adjusted from the menu that created with `tkinter`.
+If you want to use it with custom targets, it is enough to put the target image in the `Targets` folder.

 <p align="center">
     <img src="assets/menu.png">